-Our configurations of CyberKnife Systems include the following:
+Our newest configurations of CyberKnife Systems include the following:

 The CyberKnife M6 Series with configurations of FI, FM and FIM.
 The M6 Series is FDA approved to be used with any of the following options: an iris collimator (I) or a multi-leaf collimator (M).
-With the InCise MLC, larger tumors previously thought untreatable with radiosurgery and SBRT are able to be treated efficiently and with unrivaled accuracy and tissue sparing.
+With the InCiseTM MLC, larger tumors previously thought untreatable with radiosurgery and SBRT are able to be treated efficiently and with unrivaled accuracy and tissue sparing.
 The InCise MLC and IMRT planning tools enable expansion of indications that can be treated with a CyberKnife to include many IMRT indications.
-The CyberKnife M6TM Series includes disease-specific tracking and treatment delivery solutions for brain, spine, lung and prostate tumors, treatment speed improvements, more options to configure the treatment room, expanded number of nodes leading to more coverage and sparing of healthy tissue.
+The CyberKnife® M6TM Series includes disease-specific tracking and treatment delivery solutions for brain, spine, lung and prostate tumors, treatment speeding improvements, more options to configure the treatment room, expanded number of nodes leading to more coverage and sparing of healthy tissue.

 CyberKnife VSI System.
-The CyberKnife VSI System comes with fixed collimators or an optional Iris collimator.
+The CyberKnife VSI System, which comes with Fixed collimators or an optional Iris collimator, is available primarily factory refurbished.
 The VSI System uses an intuitive planning process to enable clinicians to adapt treatment delivery to the distinct characteristics of each patient with continual image guidance.